jzornes13/Network-Security-and-Inspecting-Traffic-between-Azure-Virtual-Machines/README.md

 <p>
 6

--on vm1 go to whatever internet you have most likely Microsoft edge and search for wireshark
+-  On vm1 go to whatever internet you have most likely Microsoft edge and search for wireshark

--select windows intel installer to start downloading
+-  Select windows intel installer to start downloading

--click open file or you can go to your downloads file in file explorer.
+-  Click open file or you can go to your downloads file in file explorer.

--the install prompt will appear just keep hitting next until its done.
+-  The install prompt will appear just keep hitting next until its done.

--agree with any prompts during this process, leave everything on defult, keep going to install button lights up.
+-  Agree with any prompts during this process, leave everything on defult, keep going to install button lights up.

--click install then finish
+-  Click install then finish
 </p>
 <br />